becpg/becpg-transform-markdown/README.md

-# Alfresco Transformer: Docling-based PDF/Office/HTML/Image ➜ Markdown & JSON
+# Alfresco Transformer: Docling-based PDF/Office/HTML/Image ➜ Markdown & JSON + md2pdf-based Markdown ➜ PDF

-This project provides an Alfresco Content Services (ACS) transformer that converts a wide variety of document types into Markdown and JSON formats using [Docling](https://github.com/docling/docling), a lightweight document conversion library licensed under the MIT License.
+This project provides an Alfresco Content Services (ACS) transformer that converts a wide variety of document types into Markdown and JSON formats using [Docling](https://github.com/docling-project/docling) and [md2pdf](https://github.com/jmaupetit/md2pdf), lightweight document conversion libraries licensed under the MIT License.

 The transformer runs inside a Docker container and can be integrated into Alfresco as a local transformer.

 ---

-## 🚀 Supported Transformations
+## 🚀 Docling Supported Transformations

-The transformer supports the following **source formats**, converted into:
+Docling supports the following **source formats**, converted into:

 - `text/markdown`
 - `text/x-markdown`